 Still on the Old Town Square, this striking pink and white Rococo building was originally built for the Golz family, though it was later partially used during the 19th century as a schoolhouse, frequented by a young Franz Kafka.
 Today, the curriculum is strictly art-based – it houses a wing of the Prague National Gallery – with permanent exhibitions displaying the gallery’s Asian art collection.

-This sprawling complex of buildings, about five minutes walk from the square towards the Vltava River, is one of the most historic areas in Prague Old Town. hosts a series of highly regarded concerts, often with a suitably Baroque theme, while the Baroque Library Hall is adorned with frescoes by Josef Diebel and harks back to the Clementinum’s beginnings as a Jesuit college.
+This sprawling complex of buildings, about a five-minute walk from the square towards the Vltava River, is one of the most historic areas in Prague's Old Town. hosts a series of highly regarded concerts, often with a suitably Baroque theme, while the Baroque Library Hall is adorned with frescoes by Josef Diebel and harks back to the Clementinum’s beginnings as a Jesuit college.

 Throughout your tour of Prague's Old Town, one landmark dominates the skyline.
 Slightly sinister in its bearing, the Church of Our Lady Before Tyn is said to have inspired Walt Disney’s designs for Sleeping Beauty’s Castle.
 Built in the 14th century, it has a Gothic exterior with asymmetrical twin steeples but its interior was remodelled into a highly ornate Baroque style in the 17th century.
 It also houses the oldest organ in Prague – the instrument dates back to 1673 and is still in fine working order.